monarch-initiative/ExomiserSimulations/README.md

 Simulated exome VCF file is being created in a naive way at the moment.
 A single VCF file with variants is required and the variants from `Phenopacket` are spiked in between the variants.

-## Set up
-You need to follow a few steps before you can run the app:
-- get and unzip the resource archive - ~35GB ZIP archive containing genome, phenotype, and spliding databases, fasta files, ...
-- update `exomiser.data-directory` inside the *splicing-exomiser-application.properties* file to point to the resource directory

 ## Inject phenopacket variants & phenotype into VCF file and run Exomiser analysis

 ### Command line